Clinical UM Guideline

 Severe male factor infertility is defined by any of the following semen analysis parameters:

-ICSI is a potential component of IVF cycle; this alternate technique has revolutionized treatment of severe male infertility, allowing previously infertile couples to conceive.
+ICSI is a potential component of IVF cycle; this alternate technique has expanded treatment options for male infertility, allowing previously infertile couples to conceive.
 The procedure is completed under a microscope using a microscopic glass needle to inject a single sperm directly into the egg.
 Once the egg is fertilized, it is transferred to the female partner's uterus.
 ICSI is used for individuals who have very poor semen quality or lack of sperm in the semen caused by an obstruction or testicular failure.
 In some cases, sperm may be surgically extracted from the testicles or epididymis for this procedure.

 Smith and colleagues (2010) reported results from a prospective fertility cohort study of 408 couples undergoing cycle based treatment in the United States.
-The authors concluded that study data suggests that cycle-based fertility treatments offer clinically significant increases in the pregnancy rate; this benefit does not persist indefinitely.
-"Couples not achieving a pregnancy with medications alone after two cycles or IUI after three cycles may be best counseled to pursue a higher level of infertility treatment.
+The authors concluded that cycle-based fertility treatments offer clinically significant increases in the pregnancy rate, however, this benefit does not persist indefinitely.
+"Couples not achieving a pregnancy with medications alone after two cycles or intrauterine insemination (IUI) after three cycles may be best counseled to pursue a higher level of infertility treatment.
 Those failing IVF after two cycles may want to consider other treatment strategies, such as donor sperm, donor egg, or further modifications in the IVF or ICSI protocol because additional cycles seem less likely to increase reproductive success as much as earlier cycles."

 Azoospermia: Lack of live spermatozoa in the semen; classified as obstructive or nonobstructive depending on whether cause is blockage of the tubules or ducts.